 That thing we call charisma, charm, that thing… that inexplicable power of influence is inherent in every sociopath.
 In other words, it isn’t a “skill”, it’s just there.
 This is what I’m calling the sociopath effect. – I’d say it’s what we think of as coercive control.

-Something about some of us makes other people feel at ease in their presence.
-While other people aren’t so fun to have around; they might be the last on the party invite list because, well, they’re kind of a downer. – We all have a power of influence.
+How about relating to regular people in general… or meeting a new person.
+We get a vibe, yah?
+I imagine we’ve all had the experience of realizing some people make others feel good when they’re around.
+Maybe you’re one of thsoe people… There can be something about some of us that makes other people feel at ease or uplifted in their presence.
+There are other people who aren’t so fun to have around; they might be the last on the party invite list because, well, they’re kind of a downer. – We all have a power of influence.

 Every person or place or thing has a power of influence.
 Some is seemingly mild, like that shy kid who sits in the back of the room and no one notices.
 Or the happy guy who always smiles and waves.
 We all know the power of influence of celebrities.